Family Law & Divorce Law Firm

 Are Florida Alimony Calculators Accurate?

-However, a spousal support lawyer may be able to estimate your payments during a consultation.
+However, a spousal support lawyer may be able to estimate the alimony payments during a consultation.
 An attorney would have to know financial information for both you and your ex-partner in order to properly estimate the amount of alimony that you may have to pay or be able to collect.